 Warning: ALWAYS promptly treat low glucose.
-Glucose at or below 55 mg/dL indicates significant hypoglycemia (very low glucose).
+Glucose at or below 55 mg/dL indicates significant hypoglycaemia (very low glucose).
 If left untreated, this could lead to seizure, loss of consciousness or death.
 Follow your healthcare provider's recommendations for treatment.

-When your CGM value is at or below 55 mg/dL, your Dexcom G6 will send the value to your Pod.
+When your sensor glucose value is at or below 55 mg/dL, your Dexcom G6 will send the value to your Pod.
 The Pod will sound an Advisory alarm to let you know that your glucose is very low.
-You can acknowledge the alarm from your Controller or smartphone.
-See "13.7.
-Advisory Alarm List" on page 171
+You can acknowledge the alarm from your Controller.
+See "13.7 Advisory Alarm List" on page 160.